hekmon/transmissionbutler/README.md

 * If the torrent is completed/stopped and:
     * is on the global ratio mode and have a ratio above the global setting (`3`), it will be deleted along with its files
     * is on a custom ratio mode and have it's ratio above its custom setting, it will be deleted along with its files
-    * is neither on the global ratio mode nor on the custom ratio mode, it will be skipped
+    * is neither on the global ratio mode nor on the custom ratio mode (unlimited/no ratio mode), it will be skipped

 Note that you can set `unlimited_seed_days` to `0` in order to deactivate the unlimited seed period.